 Pay levels indicate where an individual is placed on the legislated salary schedules and can be found on the Employment Inquiry Screen and Employee Roster on the Licensure and Salary Info center (http://licsalweb.dpi.state.nc.us) system.
-If you do not have access to LicSal, please contact Systems Accounting at systems_accounting@dpi.nc.gov to request access to the Licensure and Salary Info center.
+For access to LicSal, please contact Systems Accounting at systems_accounting@dpi.nc.gov to request access to the Licensure and Salary Info center.